Gaziz0707/Gaziz-Nurgali/REPORT_TEMPLATE.md

 What happens if:

-- User enters zero?
-- User enters negative number?
-- User leaves input empty?

-Explain how your program handles this.
+- The program performs basic data validation before performing calculations.
+- If the user leaves any field blank, the program displays a message asking the user to fill in all fields.
+- If the monthly income is zero, the program indicates that the income must be greater than zero to calculate the savings percentage.
+- If the user enters negative values, the program displays an error message, as income, expenses, and savings cannot be negative within the -scope of this calculator.

 ---

-## 7. Optional Features (If You Added Any)

-Examples:
-- Binary conversion
-- Extra calculations
-- Extra UI features
-- Validation messages

----

-## 8. How to Run the Project
+## 7. How to Run the Project

 1. Download or clone repository
 2. Open `index.html` in browser